 There are two grease fittings to grease the bearing and they are directly across from each other.
 Rotate the mast until the access hole (Figure 11-19) aligns with the grease fitting.
 Apply grease to the bearing.
-Rotate the mast through several rotations and then repeat the procedure with the other grease fitting.
+Rotate the bearing through several rotations to spread grease evenly and then repeat the procedure with the other grease fitting.
 The excess grease will extrude out of the bearing seal.